JetBrains/teamcity-documentation/topics/powershell.md

 <note>

 If your PowerShell script source is defined via a [Kotlin DSL](kotlin-dsl.md) configuration stored in VCS, note that PowerShell variable references are treated in Kotlin as [string templates](https://kotlinlang.org/docs/reference/basic-types.html#string-templates).
-To workaround this issue, TeamCity automatically escapes all references entered in the _Source_ field and updates the source code in VCS.
+To work around this issue, TeamCity automatically escapes all references entered in the _Source_ field and updates the source code in VCS.
 However, if you modify the script source directly in the VCS, we suggest that you manually escape variable references as `${'$'}reference_name`.
 Alternatively, you can store your script in a separate file and reference it in the _File_ field.
 This way, TeamCity will also properly process references on importing the file.

 </note>